 The Board of Directors comprises 23 Directors and is chaired by the President.
 Each Director represents one or more members.
 Subject to the Board of Governors' overall authority, the Board of Directors is responsible for the direction of the Bank's general operations and policies.
 It exercises the powers expressly assigned to it by the Agreement and those powers delegated to it by the Board of Governors.
-The Board of Governors has established the following Committees: The Procedures Committee, the Governors' Committee and the Remuneration Committee.
-In 2021, Governors approved a new ethics architecture, which established an Ethics Committee, consisting of Board Directors selected under a codified procedure.
-Further details on the Ethics Committee are provided in the Compliance section of this report.
+The Board of Governors has established the following Committees: the Procedures Committee, the Governors' Committee, the Remuneration Committee and the Ethics Committee.